Launch Your First Supplement in the US & EU: A Product Guide

 strong for travel, sampling, and daily routines, though packaging costs can be higher.

-For a first launch, choose the simplest format that still matches the customer experience you want to create.
+For a first launch, choose the simplest format that still fits the customer experience.
+If you are testing a new brand concept, avoid unnecessary complexity too early.

 3. Decide Between Private Label and Custom Formula